WesLode/nba_stat_ETL/README.md

 # nba_stat_ETL

 A showcase on ETL process of the NBA data.
+The dataset include all NBA data from 1983-84 to the current seasons.

 ## Getting Started